How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 1. License and Regulatory Compatibility

 Why it matters: Your platform must be licensed as a B2B supplier in every jurisdiction where you want to operate.
-If the platform doesn't hold a B2B license from your target regulator, you can't legally use them.
+If the platform does not hold a B2B license from your target regulator, you cannot legally use them.

 Questions to ask: